ampproject/amphtml/extensions/amp-next-page/amp-next-page.md

 ### Separator

 A separator is rendered between each loaded document.
 By default this is rendered as a full-width hairline.
-It can be customised by styling the `.amp-next-page-separator` class.
+Refer to the Styling section for information on customizing this default behavior.

 Alternatively, you can specify a custom separator containing arbitrary HTML content as a child of the `amp-next-page` component by using the `separator`